ruqyahbd/List-all-posts-by-ACT-mod/README.md

 == Installation ==

-1. Upload `list-all-posts-by-ACT.php` to the `/wp-content/plugins/` directory
+1. Upload `list-all-posts-by-ACT` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place [ACT-list] in a page